False tagging theory: Developmental evidence

 The prefrontal cortex in children is preferentially underdeveloped in comparison to other brain regions.
 Children are often credulous, and skeptical thinking develops relatively late in childhood.
 Increased skepticism during early development parallels maturation in prefrontal cortex functioning as the prefrontal cortex is relatively underdeveloped early in childhood.
 The FTT works on the principle of coherence, which states that disbelief results from the comparison of discrepant, mutually incompatible cognitions.
 A lack of incompatible cognitions in children leaves cognitions believed rather than simply represented without belief or disbelief.
 The influence of both knowledge and prefrontal cortex development may play complementary roles in the maturation of doubt, but for now, it is the province of future research.
 Children, compared to adults, should be more gullible and susceptible to inaccurate beliefs.

-FTT in Older Adults

 The structural integrity of the prefrontal cortex in older adults is preferentially diminished relative to other brain regions.
 The normal age progression results in a decline in frontal lobe function.
 Therefore, older adults are more vulnerable to inaccurate information, tending to believe without an appropriate level of doubt for a given item of information.
-There are direct implications for older person’ vulnerability to financial fraud, tendencies to remember false information as true, which influences judgment.
+There are direct implications for the older adult’s vulnerability to financial fraud, and tendencies to remember false information as true, which influences judgment.
 Increased credulity during aging is associated with declines in prefrontal cortex functioning.
-Therefore, age-related declines in ability of the prefrontal cortex to doubt provide a compelling rationale as to why highly knowledgeable and intelligent adult are often susceptible to deception and fraud.
+Therefore, age-related declines in the ability of the prefrontal cortex to doubt provide a compelling rationale as to why highly knowledgeable and intelligent adults are often susceptible to deception and fraud.